What is Turbinate Hypertrophy?

 Septal deviation can lead to turbinate hypertrophy

-The nasal septum is a bone and cartilage structure between the two nostrils that separates the nasal cavities into a left and right side.
+The nasal septum is a structure made of bone and cartilage that sits between the two nostrils and separates the nasal cavities into a left and right side.
 A perfectly straight nasal septum is rarely ever seen.
-It is estimated that around 80% of people have some degree of moderate to severe nasal septum deviation.
-Significant deformity of the nasal septum, either congenital or traumatic, can lead to compensatory turbinate hypertrophy.
+Significant deformity of the nasal septum, either congenital or traumatic, can lead to compensatory turbinate hypertrophy on the opposite side of the deviation.
 It is rather common for doctors to see patients who have one side of the nose blocked due to a deviated septum, and the other side obstructed due to hypertrophy of inferior turbinate.

 Treatment of turbinate hypertrophy